 Growing Practices : Plants indigenous to the region are harvested from the wild, where they grow away from chemical fertilizers and pesticides.

-Therapeutic Properties : Analgesic, antidepressant, antiseptic, powerful antispasmodic, carminative, cephalic, digestive, emmenagogue, expectorant, febrifuge, muscle relaxant, nervine, sudorific (Battaglia, 2003).
+Properties : Analgesic, antidepressant, antiseptic, powerful antispasmodic, carminative, cephalic, digestive, emmenagogue, expectorant, febrifuge, muscle relaxant, nervine, sudorific (Battaglia, 2003).
 Please refer to the Glossary for terms which may be new to you.

-Fragrant influences: Reduces mental fatigue, sharpens the senses, improves concentration, the ability to focus and decision making.
+Fragrant influences: Reduces mental fatigue, sharpens the senses.
+Improves concentration, the ability to focus and decision making.

-Precautions : Nontoxic, non-sensitizing.
+Safety : Nontoxic, non-sensitizing.
 Do not use if pregnant or nursing.
 Avoid if epileptic.
 May irritate sensitive skin.